Culture of the United States: Sports

-Basketball is another major sport, represented professionally by the National Basketball Association.
-It was invented in Springfield, Massachusetts, in 1891, by Canadian-born physical education teacher James Naismith.
-College basketball is also popular, due in large part to the NCAA men's Division I basketball tournament in March, colloquially known as "March Madness".

 Ice hockey is the fourth-leading professional team sport.
 Always a mainstay of Great Lakes and New England-area culture, the sport gained tenuous footholds in regions like the American South since the early 1990s, as the National Hockey League pursued a policy of expansion.

-Lacrosse is a team sport of American and Canadian Native American origin and is most popular on the East Coast.
-NLL and MLL are the national box and outdoor lacrosse leagues.
-Many of the top Division I college lacrosse teams draw upwards of 7–10,000 for a game, especially in the Mid-Atlantic and New England areas.

 Soccer is very popular as a participation sport, particularly among youth, and the US national teams are competitive internationally.
 A twenty-six-team (with four more confirmed to be added within the next few years) professional league, Major League Soccer, plays from March to October, but its television audience and overall popularity lag behind other American professional sports.

-Other popular sports are tennis, softball, rodeo, swimming, water polo, fencing, shooting sports, hunting, volleyball, skiing, snowboarding, skateboarding, ultimate, disc golf, cycling, MMA, roller derby, wrestling, weightlifting, and rugby.

-Relative to other parts of the world, the United States is unusually competitive in women's sports, a fact usually attributed to the Title IX anti discrimination law, which requires most American colleges to give equal funding to men's and women's sports.
-Despite that, however, women's sports are not nearly as popular among spectators as men's sports.
+Relative to other parts of the world, the United States is unusually competitive in women's sports, a fact usually attributed to the Title IX anti-discrimination law, which requires most American colleges to give equal funding to men's and women's sports.

-The United States enjoys a great deal of success both in the Summer Olympics and Winter Olympics, constantly finishing among the top medal winners.

-Sports and community culture

-Homecoming is an annual tradition of the United States.
-People, towns, high schools and colleges come together, usually in late September or early October, to welcome back former residents and alumni.
-It is built around a central event, such as a banquet, a parade, and most often, a game of American football, or, on occasion, basketball, wrestling or ice hockey.
-When celebrated by schools, the activities vary.
-However, they usually consist of a football game, played on the school's home football field, activities for students and alumni, a parade featuring the school's marching band and sports teams, and the coronation of a Homecoming Queen.

-American high schools commonly field football, basketball, baseball, softball, volleyball, soccer, golf, swimming, track and field, and cross-country teams as well.